Scarlet Finale! (Demo)

 Faith cracked his fingers after locking the door behind him.

 He had made it into the kitchen where Caroline and the attacker were.
 It would have been dangerous if the attacker screamed for help, so Faith hit them in the back of their neck and knocked them out.

-There was loud knocking on the door behind them, however, the damage to the people on that side had been too great.
-Faith could tell no one had died, but he could also tell the stray bullets had hit too many of their comrades, so they had no choice but to retreat.
+There was loud knocking on the door behind them; however, the damage to the people on that side had been too significant.
+Faith could tell no one had died, but he could also tell the stray bullets had hit too many of their comrades, giving them no choice but to retreat.

 It took about fifteen minutes before the attacker they had captured woke up.
-It was a short and young boy.
+It was a young boy of short stature.
 He wore the same white clothes that all the other attackers wore.
 It seemed to be some sort of uniform.